 Once the baby elephants ‘graduate’ from the nursery, at about two to three years’ old, they are reintegrated into the wild in Tsavo East National Park.

-A visit to the centre is well worth it, not only to support their great work, but the cuteness factor of these li’l ellies is off the scale!
+A visit to the wildlife centre is well worth it, not only to support their great work, but the cuteness factor of these li’l ellies is off the scale!
 Contact the centre before you go, to find out feeding times etc.

 The Masai Market is held each day (except Mondays) in a different place in Nairobi.
 See the 'About' section on their FB page for where it is on the day you want to go, and check with your hotel reception.
 The market is a bustling, colourful, loud and busy experience and is the place to go for truly African pieces to take home for yourself, or as gifts.
-Buying gifts from locals supports loca economy directly, so its a win-win situation.
+Buying gifts from locals helps support the local economy directly, so its a win-win situation.

 Remember some basic rules, though: